MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-ind-GST-sales-prices-include-exclude-tax.md

 # required metadata

 title: Sales where prices include and exclude tax
-description:  This topic provides information about sales that include or exclude sales tax.
+description: This topic provides information about sales where the prices on some order lines include sales tax and the prices on other order lines exclude sales tax.
 author: EricWang
 manager: RichardLuan
 ms.date: 06/04/2019